TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph: More Details about Experiments

-The statistics of the dataset are shown in Table~\ref{table:datasets}.
-We report the average answers count of each query structure in Table~\ref{table:avg_answers_count}.
-Table~\ref{table:queries_count} show the count of query structures in the split of training, validation and test.
+Finally, we generate three datasets for the task of temporal complex reasoning using the process in Section~\ref{sec:appendix:query_generation}.
+The statistics of the generated datasets are listed below.
+Table~\ref{table:queries_count} show the count of query structures in the split of training, validation and testing.
+The average answers count of each query structure are reported in Table~\ref{table:avg_answers_count}.
 The number of queries for each dataset is shown in Table~\ref{table:query}.

-\subsubsection{Implementation Details}
+\subsection{Implementation Details}

-The source code is available at~\repourl.
-We cite these projects and thank them for their great contributions!